On 23 April 2020, a COVID-19 position paper for FSSC 22000 licensed Training Organizations has been published.

 Q2 Is it allowed to use remote audit ICT technology to maintain the validity of FSSC 22000 certifications during the COVID-19 crisis?

-No, in the case where the certificate will expire, a validity extension of up to 6 months is allowed following a documented risk assessment by the CB following IAF MD4:2018 – The use of information and communication technology (ICT) for auditing/assessment purposes.
+No, in the case where the certificate will expire, a validity extension of up to 6 months is allowed following a documented risk assessment by the CB following IAF ID3: 2011 – Management of Extraordinary Events or Circumstances Affecting ABs, CABs and Certified Organizations for auditing/assessment purposes.
 This is only applicable when the ‘CB requirements in relation to Novel Coronavirus (COVID-19)’ apply.1

 Q3 Can the Corona virus pose a food safety risk?